metallb/metallb/website/content/faq/_index.md

 *NOTE* Because of the way layer 2 mode functions, this works with tagged vlans as well.
 Specify the network and the ip stack figures out the rest.

-## Is MetalLB working on OpenStack?
+## Does MetalLB work on OpenStack?

 Yes but by default, OpenStack has anti-spoofing protection enabled which prevents the VMs from using any IP that wasn't configured for them in the OpenStack control plane, such as LoadBalancer IPs from MetalLB.
 See [openstack port set --allowed-address](https://docs.openstack.org/python-openstackclient/latest/cli/command-objects/port.html).